 Legend has it that Nuat Boran was developed by Buddha’s doctor, Dr. Shivago, and arrived in Thailand together with Buddhism.
 That is why many masseurs have a little altar for him in their practice space and pray to him before a treatment.
 It is more likely though that it developed over time out of local customs, with influences from Chinese medicine and Ayurvedic healing arts brought from India by Buddhist monks.

 In the early 20th century, Western medicine became commonplace in Thailand, and in 1923 Thai Traditional Medicine, including Nuat Boran, was banned as quackery.
 However, since the mid-1980s, there has been a revival, supported by the Thai government.

-Nowadays Thai massage is given on a grand scale, and much of it to tourist.
-But because part of those tourists are looking for a ‘happy end’ rather then a traditional massage, the word ‘yoga’ was added to indicate that no prostitution was on offer.
+One reason for the revival of Nuat Boran was that westerners traveling through Thailand became enthusiastic about it.
+Some even wanted to learn how to give it.
+Nowadays Thai massage is given on a grand scale, much of it to tourists.
+But because some of those tourists are looking for a ‘happy end’ rather than a traditional massage, the word ‘Yoga’ often is added to indicate that no prostitution is on offer.

 As part of this revival, a group of Westerners came to Thailand to learn Nuat Boran, studying with Thai masters or in Thai massage schools.
 Some established schools of their own, teaching Westerners.

 Is it possible for someone who is not Thai to give a ‘real’ traditional Thai massage?
 Nuat Boran is part of a complete Thai vision of medicine in which next to Buddhism; shamanism, herbalism, amulets, and ancestors play important parts.
 Westerners can learn to perform the massage techniques with great skill, but the complex context of Thai tradition is a whole study by itself.